Baseline Muscle Properties of individuals with Cerebral Palsy

-The Pedal with Pete Foundation annually awards grants to one or more recipients whose proposals most closely adhere to the directives of our mission statement:
+The Pedal with Pete Foundation annually recognizes one or more recipients whose proposals most closely adhere to the directives of our mission statement:

 The Pedal with Pete Foundation supports research leading to better prevention strategies, treatment protocols, or cures for cerebral palsy, as well as through other programs to improve the quality of life for people who live with cerebral palsy, their families and caregivers.